-UNIT V GENE TRANSFER & GENE THERAPY
+UNIT V GENE TRANSFER AND GENE THERAPY

-Introduction of foreign genes into animal cells - Importance, DNA Microinjection, Retroviral vectors, Trasnsfection of Embryonic stem cells, recombination.
-Transgenic plants - Importance, Ti Plasmid, Cointegrate and Binary vectors.
-Overview of Gene therapy.
+Introduction of foreign genes into animal cells and Importance, DNA Microinjection.
+Retroviral vectors, Trasnsfection of Embryonic stem cells and recombination.
+Transgenic plants and their Importance, Ti Plasmid, Cointegrate and Binary vectors.
+An overview of Gene therapy.